hardwario/bc-website/content/doc/integrations/google-assistant.en.md

 In case you have more nodes that does not have standard MQTT topics, you add them here and connect them to the **Save data** node.

 {{% img-zoom src="node-red-data-nodes.PNG" %}}

+## Example Conversation

+You can also tell command in a single sentence.
+This way you switch the **context** to the new device.

+- What's the humidity (pressure, altitude, temperature, illuminance) on the Climate Monitor?
+- Set color to orange on Power Controller.
+- Turn the relay on.
+(You can use it only when the **context** was switched for example by previous command to Power Controller)
+- Set brightness to 30% on Power Controller.